robinrodricks/FluentFTP/README.md

 *FTP Protocol*

-- **GetDataType**() - Checks if the transfer data type is ASCII or binary.

-- **SetDataType**() - Sets the transfer data type to ASCII or binary.
-Internally called during file reads, writes and appends.

 - **DataConnectionType** - Active or Passive connection. **Default:** FtpDataConnectionType.AutoPassive (tries EPSV then PASV then gives up)

 - **Encoding** - Text encoding (ASCII or UTF8) used when talking with the server.
 ASCII is default, but upon connection, we switch to UTF8 if supported by the server.
 Manually setting this value overrides automatic detection. **Default:** Auto.